AlaaMezian/java8-plus-features/README.md

 # Local Variable Type Inference

 the introduction of var even though java is a strongly typed language the option to have a loosely type var keyword come in handy sometimes

+# Java 11

+# New String Methods
+Java 11 adds a few new methods to the String class: isBlank, lines, strip, stripLeading, stripTrailing, and repeat.

+# New File Methods

+Java 11 adds an easier way to read and write string to file with the introduction of readString and writeString static methods from the Files.

+# Collection to Array

+The java.util.Collection interface contains a new default toArray method which takes an IntFunction argument.

+This makes it easier to create an array of the right type from a collection

+# The Not Predicate

+The not Predicate can be use with filter to make it read more naturally and other uses.